-Consistent with our compensation philosophy, the Committee has structured Rayonier's annual and long-term incentive executive compensation programs to motivate executives to achieve the business goals set by the Company and reward the executives for achieving those goals.
+Consistent with our compensation philosophy, the Committee has structured Rayonier's annual and longterm executive compensation programs to motivate executives to achieve the business goals set by the Company and reward the executives for achieving and exceeding those goals.
 The key elements of our executive compensation program are:

 - base salary;

-- · annual bonus incentives; and
+- annual bonus incentives; and

-- · long-term incentive compensation.
+- long-term incentive compensation.